erocarrera/pefile/readme.md

 pefile is self-contained.
 It has no dependecies and it is endianness independent, it works on OS X, Windows, and Linux.

+## Recent changes

+Prompted by the move to GitHub, the need to support Python 3 in addition to resoling a slew of pending issues (some having to do with the old versioning scheme), _pefile_ has changed its version number scheme and from now on it will be using the release date as its version.

 ## Projects and products using _pefile_

   * [Exe Dump Utility](http://utilitymill.com/utility/Exe_Dump_Utility) a web-based _pefile_